MLNeurosurg/deepglioma/README.md

 Representations are labeled according to their IDH subgroup and diffuse glioma molecular subgroup.
 Our patch contrastive learning encourages the SRH encoder to learn representa- tions that are uniformily distributed on the unit hypersphere.

+© This code is made available for non-commercial academic purposes.
+Imaging and clinical information for this project was collected with IRB approval (HUM00083059) and is protected under HIPAA.
+Representative images and predictions can be found at [**deepglioma.mlins.org**](https://deepglioma.mlins.org).

 ## License Information